quantum-dan/course_rank/README.md

 `ocamlopt -o course.native data.ml course.ml` or `ocamlbuild course.native`

 ## Usage
-Courses with prerequisites go in the file `courses.txt`.
+By default, courses with prerequisites go in the file `courses.txt`.
 A list of already-taken courses goes in the file `taken.txt`.

 Format:

 * `courses.txt`: Each line is a course ID (e.g. MATH121), followed by its prerequisites, separated by commas (no spaces).
 For example, `CS2,MATH1,CS1` would be CS2 requires MATH1 and CS1.
 * `taken.txt`: Each line is one course ID that you have taken.

 Then, with those files in the working directory, just run `./courses.native`.
 It will print out the course ranking.
+It will also write the full list of courses, with the number they are required by and a list of prerequisites, to `ranked.txt` by default.

+To specify the files, run instead `./courses.native -courses <course file> -taken <taken file> -out <output file>`.